-If your strands are fine (but you have a ton of hair) you want to be sure you're conditioning every other day.
+If your strands are fine (but you have a ton of hair) you probably want to be sure you're conditioning every other day.
 A primary concern with your hair type is avoiding tangles.
-Conditioning often is so much gentler—and therefore better—for the integrity of your hair as opposed to using a brush to pull tangles out all the time, which can lead to breakage.
+Conditioning often is so much gentler—and therefore better—for the integrity of your hair as opposed to using a brush to pull tangles out all the time, which may lead to breakage.
 Instead, comb through in the shower as you apply to your ends.

 When your hair is fine and there isn't too much of it to work with, the tendency is to skip conditioner altogether—but you, too can use conditioner to your advantage.
-Try a volumizing conditioner; they're made specifically for your hair type so they won't weigh your hair down like most other conditioners will.
+Try a volumizing conditioner; they're made specifically for your hair type so they shouldn't weigh your hair down like most other conditioners will.
 Plump up those few strands 2-3 times a week, and just remember to keep conditioner on your ends—it doesn't belong on your scalp.

-Thicker strands need a ton of hydration, so conditioning plays a very important role in your hair's health and should be used on a daily basis.
+Thicker strands might need a ton of hydration, so conditioning may play a very important role in your hair's health and should be used on a daily basis.
 Even if you're skimping on shampooing your hair, the same rule doesn't apply to conditioner (unless your desired end game is dry, brittle ends).
 Whether you're a gym rat or just a firm believer in minimal shampoos, your thick mane needs to stay moisturized, so be sure to get it wet and apply conditioner every day.

 Color Treated Hair

-Dry hair could be a result of heat styling too often, or a reaction to a change in your climate.
+Dry hair might be a result of heat styling too often, or a reaction to a change in your climate.
 The key word needed in your conditioner is moisturizing, and it's a word you'll want to frequent in your hair care regime.
 Moisturizing conditioners are going to smooth out any frailties.
 You can get away with conditioning every other day, but there are also other protective measures we recommend: Use a conditioning oil, cream, or leave-in spray to add extra moisture to your hair after the shower.
 You'll also want to do a deep treatment conditioning masque once or twice a month.
-Sticking with this frequency will keep your hair on the shinier side and provide a barrier against drying out.
+Sticking with this frequency will keep your hair on the shinier side and should provide a barrier against drying out.